 - Communicate your cause marketing efforts to your customers.
 Make sure your customers are aware of the social impact they can have by choosing your company.

 - Integrate donation options into your loyalty program.
 By offering donation options redeemable by loyalty or rewards points, you can make it easy for customers to support the cause they care about.

 - Measure and communicate the impact of your cause marketing efforts.
 Share the progress and impact of the cause with your customers, and show them the positive change they are helping to create.

 One way to go about this is by using a trusted software technology that can integrate into any existing application – whether it's an at-checkout experience or living directly in the loyalty program home.
 Change allows companies to integrate donations into any loyalty program quickly, confidently, and securely, so companies can respond and react as quickly as needed to key movements they want to support.
-Change lets companies maintain their native look-and-feel so the giving experience is seamless, and connects with over 200K nonprofits to support.
+Change lets companies maintain their native look-and-feel so the giving experience is seamless, and connects with over 1 million nonprofits to support.
 By using Change, companies like Care/of and Brex have been able to support causes that are important to their customers while simultaneously increasing customer loyalty.